Aerial Yoga Forearm Planks: Teaching & Alignment Discussion

 Tight Shoulders:

-For Teachers: Common Misalignments & How to Guide Through Them:
+For Teachers: Common Misalignments & How to Guide Through Them

 You may observe:

-Shoulders drifting forward past the elbows Hips lifting too high or lagging behind in tucks/pikes Difficulty maintaining the hollow body position, especially when trying to stack their hips up above their shoulders, it will be common for them to have an arch in their lower spine because they are more focused on trying to get the stacking correct, but ultimately it’s more important to keep the hollow body and a scoop in the pelvis to protect the spine and less important to stack their hips.
-Stacking of the hips and shoulders can only happen once they have more shoulder mobility, they do not want to compromise the spine to get the stacked body.
+Ultimately, it is more important to keep the hollow body and a scoop in the pelvis to protect the spine, and less important to stack the hips.
+Stacking of the hips and shoulders can only happen once they have more shoulder mobility, and they do not want to compromise the spine to get the stacked body.

-To help students
+To help students:

 Encourage them to press into the hands on the mat and legs in the hammock, too push their shoulders back in line with the elbows.